 The Company's solar project subsidiaries located in Mexico obtained long-term bank borrowings from local bank, which carries variable interest rates.
 With an aim to reduce its interest rate exposure, the Company entered into long-term interest rate swap contracts to fix the interest rate as a fixed rate payer.
 The interest rate swap is a derivative which needs to be fair valued at each reporting period end.
 As the derivative instrument does not qualify for hedge accounting treatment, the fair value gain or loss arising from the measurement is recognized in the consolidated statements of operations.
+The Company sold its solar power plants in Mexico in March 2020.

 The Company's solar project subsidiary located in Argentina entered into an interest rate swap contract to swap floating interest payments related to certain borrowings for fixed interest payments to hedge the interest rate risk associated with certain forecasted payments and obligations.
 As the interest rate derivative is designated as cash flow hedge and the hedge is highly effective, all changes in the fair value of the derivative hedging instruments are recorded in other comprehensive income.
+The Company sold its solar power plants in Argentina in June 2022.